mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

-# Tag-based RNA-seq reads processing pipeline, version August 30, 2017
+# Tag-based RNA-seq reads processing pipeline, version December 31, 2017
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (mstudiva@fau.edu)
 # for use on the FAU KoKo HPC